RadiantRealms/sevenfold/README.md

 # Sevenfold: An Organization Management App

 Sevenfold is a web application built with Next.js, Auth0, and Material UI to help organizations manage member information and track financial transactions.

-### Inspiration:

 This project was inspired by a partnership with New Mount Zion Missionary Baptist Church of Seminola, based in Hialeah, Florida.

 ## Features: